 Wellesley strives to capture the vibrancy and diversity of the College community—its academic programs, its faculty and students, its global educational reach—as well as the impact of its alumnae around the world.
 We hope that all of our alums see themselves reflected in the magazine: young stay-at-home parents and retired schoolteachers as well as CEOs and career diplomats.
 We also strive to stimulate life-long learning—often tackling subjects of current interest and concern in the world as seem through the lens of Wellesley’s faculty and alumnae experts—and provoke thoughtful discussion among alumnae.

 Wellesley exists in both printed and digital form.
-The award-winning printed magazine is mailed to some 35,000 readers in February, May, July, and November.
-The digital version features content published in the printed magazine, as well as web-exclusive components.
+The award-winning magazine is sent to readers in February, May, July, and November.

 Wellesley Magazine Staff